taichi/modernjs/modernjs.en.md

 Javascript divided into pieces according to roles, and responsibility ranges are compiled into [Babel] and converted to work on ES 5.
 At this point, each file size increases slightly, but there is no change in the number of files.
-You may think that moving simply by joining the resulting files, it is not.
+You may think that moving simply by joining the resulting files; it is not.

-There are other CSS meta languages ​​that do not work unless compiled.
+There are other CSS meta-languages ​​that do not work unless compiled.
 We also compile meta-languages ​​such as Sass and Less to CSS as well.
 In the meta-language of CSS, files are often combined into one at compile time.

 If you use [CSS Modules], you also need to compile CSS and JavaScript with consistency.